rafaelmartins/blohg/docs/about.rst

 ===========

-blohg_ is a Mercurial_-based blogging engine written in Python_, built on the top of the Flask_ micro-framework and some of his extensions.
-All the content of the blogs is stored inside Mercurial_ repositories and the repository history is used for build the posts and pages.
+blohg_ is a Mercurial_-based blogging engine written in Python_, built on the top of the Flask_ micro-framework and some of its extensions.
+All the content of the blogs are stored inside Mercurial_ repositories, and the repository history is used to build the posts and pages.

 .. _blohg: http://blohg.org/
 .. _Mercurial: http://mercurial.selenic.com/